Tetractys1234/seed_labs/sniffspoof/README.md

 ### TASK 1.2 Spoofing ICMP Packets

-We have already used spoofed packets to easily test our filter settings, but lets go over the deatils here.
+We have already used spoofed packets to easily test our filter settings, but lets go over the details here.
 Scapy makes it really intuitive to create spoofed packets.

 ```python
 # We will construct a ICMP packet layer by layer and send it